SanteonNL/orca/orchestrator/README.md

 * `ORCA_MESSAGING_AZURESERVICEBUS_HOSTNAME`: The hostname of the Azure ServiceBus instance, setting this (or the connection string) enables use of Azure ServiceBus as message broker.
 * `ORCA_MESSAGING_AZURESERVICEBUS_CONNECTIONSTRING`: The connection string of the Azure ServiceBus instance, setting this (or the hostname) enables use of Azure ServiceBus as message broker.
+* `ORCA_MESSAGING_TOPICPREFIX`: Optional prefix for topics, which allows multi-tenancy (using the same underlying message broker infrastructure for multiple ORCA instances) by prefixing the topic names with a tenant identifier.
 * `ORCA_MESSAGING_HTTP_ENDPOINT`: For demo purposes: a URL pointing HTTP endpoint, to which messages will also be delivered.
 It appends the topic name to this URL.
 * `ORCA_MESSAGING_HTTP_TOPICFILTER`: For demo purposes: topics to enable the HTTP endpoint for (separator: `,`).
 If not set, all topics are enabled.